austincicale/Predicting-Employment-Status/README.md

 ### Recommendations

-Content
+Based on the analysis, the following actions are recommended:
+  - Advocate for anti-discrimination legislation targeting age, gender, and race biases in employment.
+  - Promote policies that incentivize educational attainment for disadvantaged groups.
+  - Develop employment programs for demographic groups with lower employment rates.
+  - Increase access to career consulting services.
+  - Analyze the root causes of unemployment and examine the success of current and past initiatives.
+  - Study longitudinal employment trends to understand how predictors of employment status have evolved over time.

 ### Limitations

+##### 1. Data Collected from Single Year (2021)
+  - The study utilized data from the year 2021 due to its availability, which may limit the ability to capture longitudinal trends or changes over time in predictors of employment status.

+##### 2. High Proportion of Employed Respondents (94%):
-The main limitation with our data is that 94% of the the respondents were employed, which makes sense, but it can make it challenging to explore the underlying relationships that differentiate employed and unemployed individuals.
-Classification modeling tends to favor individuals represented by the majority.
-To account for the imbalance in our data, we used the ROSE package in R to artificially balance our data through a bootstrap approach.
+  - The disproportionate representation of employed individuals in the dataset may limit the ability to explore the underlying relationships that differentiate employed and unemployed individuals.

+##### 3. Imbalanced Class Representation in Modeling:
+  - Classification modeling tends to favor individuals from the majority class, potentially leading to biased predictions.
+To address this imbalance, the training set was artificially resampled, which could introduce limitations or biases in the analysis.

+##### 4. Subjective Variable Selection:
+    - Specific variables were selected based on personal beliefs about their potential significance as predictors of employment status.
+This subjective approach may overlook other potentially relevant variables, limiting the comprehensiveness of the analysis.

 ### References